Tatum Robotics

 Key Findings

-Users were confused on how to interact with the homepage timeline → We added explicit directions to improve function comprehension
+A. Users were confused on how to interact with the homepage timeline → We added explicit directions to improve function comprehension and enhance user interaction guidance by incorporating a colored background and explicitly stating "Directions" for better screen reader assistance.

-Similarly, timeline buttons were not perceived as clickable → We were transparent with the user on their current status in the timeline
+B. Similarly, timeline buttons were not perceived as clickable → We were transparent with the user on their current status in the timeline using both color and text

 FINAL PRODUCT